-When transmitting a property through a commercial negotiation, a municipal tax called “Tax on the Increase of Value of Urban Land” must be paid.
-It should be noted that in the case of properties transferred by inheritance, the tax must also be paid.
-IIVTNU, are the acronyms that are used to refer to the most commonly known as Municipal Capital Gain.
+In the moment of transferring a property through a commercial negotiation, a municipal tax called “Tax on the Increase in Value of Urban Land” must be paid.
+It is very important to know that this tax is also paid in the case of properties transferred by inheritance.
+IIVTNU, are the acronyms used to refer to what is more commonly known as Municipal Plusvalía.

-If it is a transfer of property by sale, it is the seller who pays the local tax.
-Otherwise, if it is a transfer of property by inheritance, the heir would be responsible for paying the local tax.
+If it is a transfer of property by sale, it is the seller who pays the Municipal Capital Gain Tax.
+Otherwise, if it is a transfer of property by inheritance, the heir would be responsible for paying the Municipal Capital Gain Tax.

-Let’s see what would be the maximum possible values of these coefficients to get an idea: 3.70% would correspond for each year, when it comes to a property that is between 1 and 5 years old (from the moment of purchase to sale), 3.50% for each year, any property that is between 6 and 10 years old; 3.20% per year, for properties between 11 and 15 years old; and, finally, 3% for each year, those properties that are between 16 and 20 years old.
+Let’s see what the maximum possible values of these coefficients would be.
+An idea: 3,70% would correspond for each year, when a property is between 1 and 5 years old (from the moment of purchase to sale); 3,50% for each year, for all properties between 6 and 10 years old; 3,20% for each year, for properties between 11 and 15 years old; and, finally, 3% for each year, those properties that are between 16 and 20 years old.

 It is important to note that the maximum number of years to compute is 20.
-That is, for all those cases where there is a period between the date of purchase and sale over 20 years, the calculation would be, only and exclusively, the following: 20 x 3% (60%).
-Setting this value at most.
+In the case that the date between the purchase date and the sale date is more than 20 years, the calculation would be solely and exclusively as follows: 20 x 3% (60%).
+Setting this value as a maximum.

-Then, once we know which coefficient of added value corresponds to the cadastral value of our house, we calculate, finally, the local tax of the sale or by inheritance.
-For this, we apply the respective coefficient of added value, without decimals, to the cadastral value.
-What will give us as a result the tax base on which the tax in question will be applied.
+Next, once we know which capital gain coefficient corresponds to apply to the Cadastral Value of our property, we finally calculate the Municipal Capital Gain of the sale or inheritance.
+For this, we apply the respective Capital Gain Coefficient, without decimals, to the Cadastral Value.
+Which will give us as a result the Tax Base on which the tax in question will be applied.

 Finally, we calculate the final amount to be settled.
-Which will vary according to the type of tax that corresponds according to each municipality.
-At most 30% on the tax base.
-And, in this way, we will have solved the question of how to calculate local tax on property sales in Malaga.
+Which will vary according to the type of tax that corresponds depending on each municipality.
+A maximum of 30% on the tax base.
+And, in this way, we will have solved the question of how to calculate Municipal Capital Gain for the sale of a flat in Malaga.